 Back in July 2010, I reported on Kim and Thomas Boyce’s move to Portland.
 Kim was baking for Ristretto Roasters, but Thomas hadn’t decided what he wanted to do yet and seemed happy for the time being making fillings for some of the baked items.
 Since then, Kim has won a James Beard award for her “Good to the Grain: Baking with Whole-Grain Flowers” and is opening a bakery.
 Now Thomas is making his move.

-According to Karen Brooks over at Portland Monthly, Thomas will be taking over for the departed Kenny Giambalvo -
+According to Portland Monthly, Thomas Boyce will be taking over for the departed Kenny Giambalvo –

 Boyce spent nine years as chef de cuisine (“second in command”) in a high-flying Beverly Hills kitchen with celebrity restaurateur Wolfgang Puck, the mastermind behind “California cuisine,” with a range from fine dining to canned soup.
 L.A.
 Weekly food critic Jonathan Gold calls Spago “a known training ground for the country’s rising-star chefs…it remains the kind of restaurant that continually surpasses its lofty reputation.”

 Thank God!
 Though Bluehour restaurant started strong, it spiraled so far downhill it has become a laughing-stock.
 It’s a great space in a good location, and I look forward to the improvement that Thomas is bound to bring.

 “Thank God!
 Though Bluehour started strong, it spiraled so far downhill it has become a laughing-stock.
 It’s a great space in a good location, and I look forward to the improvement that Thomas is bound to bring.”

 Any idea when this will take place?